vuejs/router/docs/guide/migration/index.md

 Otherwise there will be an initial transition as if you provided the `appear` prop to `transition` because the router displays its initial location (nothing) and then displays the first location.

 Note that **if you have navigation guards upon the initial navigation**, you might not want to block the app render until they are resolved unless you are doing Server Side Rendering.
+In this scenario, not waiting the router to be ready to mount the app would yield the same result as in Vue 2.

 ### `scrollBehavior` changes